giannadrego/giannadrego/README.md

 ## Hi, I'm Gianna Drego 👋

-👩🏻‍💻 Software Developer
+👩🏻‍💻 Software + GenAI Engineer
-🎓 Computer Science graduate from The George Washington University
-🚀 Currently leading front-end development for an AI-powered tutoring platform
+🚀 Currently building Agents on AWS Bedrock for content generation + Front-End development of an AI-powered e-learning platform
-🌱 Learning more about Generative AI
+🎓 Computer Science graduate from The George Washington University 🌱 Learning more about Generative AI and Machine Learning

 ## 🧰 Tech Stack